 The Communities of the early Celtic Church had two important anchors that kept

-the founding saint and the second was the work of the Anamchara or Soul Friend
+founding saint and the second was the work of the Anamchara or Soul Friendwho helped

-who helped each individual to discern God's voice and develop an on-going personal and patterned
+each individual to discern God's voice aand develop an on-going personal response of growth in

 Following the example of the early Celtic Churches our Community also has these two anchors.

 If after reading through the Way of life and information about the Community, you don't feel quite ready to follow the Community's Way of Life but do want to support and keep in touch with the Community, then you can become a Friend.
-You can download an application form in PDF or Word format.
-This needs to be completed and returned to the Office with your annual subscription.
-Alternatively, you can actually join online.
-You will receive the quarterly magazine and mailings about our resources and retreats, and you will be welcome to attend the Community's annual gathering and regional group meetings.
+You can download an application form here.
+As a Friend, you will receive the quarterly magazine and mailings about our resources and retreats, and you will be welcome to attend the Community's annual gathering and regional group meetings.

 Before becoming an Explorer with the Community of Aidan and Hilda member of CA&H we suggest that you spend some time prayerfully contemplating the following questions.
-Once you have spent time over these questions please email your responses to the Explorer Guide, David Cole, at firstname.lastname@example.org:
+Once you have spent time over these questions please email your responses to the Explorer Guides, Richard Adams and Elizabeth Roles.

 We also suggest that if you know someone who is already a Voyager with the Community that you talk with them about becoming a member.
 If you do not know any Community members then please tell us when you email the Explorer Guide with your responses to these questions.

 If you have had a look through the site and like what you have seen, but are still not sure whether the Community would be right for you, or you right for the Community, then further prayer is needed.
 If you would like to make contact with a member first visit out contacts page .
-The guardians, secretary, trustees or the webmaster would be happy to hear from you.
+The Guardians, Community Co-ordinator, Trustees or the Administrator would be happy to hear from you.

 As our members come from many different denominations, and none, each will have